pwilmart/power_of_proteomes/README.md

 ![slide 12](images/Slide12.png)

-There were many “cytochrome” proteins in the 3,542 identified proteins.
+There were many cytochrome proteins in the 3,542 identified proteins.
 They were highly enriched in the “other” proteome (28 of 36).
 The total intensities of the cytochrome proteins are much less than the total intensity of the 540 “other” proteins but have a very similar pattern across the samples.
-The “other” proteome and the main proteome can have some of the same proteins (but they could be at dramatically different relative abundances) or the proteins could be mostly distinct (nothing is ever 100% distinct in proteomics data).
+The other proteome and the main proteome can have some of the same proteins (but they could be at dramatically different relative abundances) or the proteins could be mostly distinct (nothing is ever 100% distinct in proteomics data).
 Individual proteins could be mostly one proteome, or mostly the other proteome, or any mixture in between.
 Separating mixed proteomes into distinct proteomes may be trivial or extremely challenging.
 Ever sample and every proteome seems to be different.
 There are no safe and/or general assumptions that will hold.

 ---